Gascon Acknowledges Sentence Not Adequate For Convicted Child Sex Abuser Hannah Tubbs

-Last month, 26-year-old Hannah Tubbs was sentenced to two years in a juvenile facility after pleading guilty to sexually assaulting a 10-year-old girl in a Palmdale restaurant bathroom back in 2014, when Tubbs was 17.READ MORE: Putin Recognizes Independence Of Ukraine Breakaway Regions, Escalating Conflict With West
+Last month, 26-year-old Hannah Tubbs was sentenced to two years in a juvenile facility after pleading guilty to sexually assaulting a 10-year-old girl in a Palmdale restaurant bathroom back in 2014, when Tubbs was 17.READ MORE: Screaming Trees Singer, Seattle Icon Mark Lanegan Dies At 57

 “I’m gonna plead out to it, plead guilty,” Tubbs allegedly told her father in a phone conversation.
 “They’re gonna stick me on probation, and it’s gonna be dropped, it’s gonna be done, I won’t have to register, won’t have to do nothing.”